spliang/bee/README.md

 bee
 ===

-a service orchestration tool, use eclipse plugin/GEF/SWT etc.
+A service orchestration tool, build on eclipse plugin/GEF/SWT etc.
+It will makes diagrams into services.